 If you cannot adopt, maybe you can foster for the shelter or a local rescue group.
 If you can't foster, you can volunteer and if not volunteer, maybe you can donate towards the vetting of the pets who can then be adopted out.

 Also, if you find a dog, don't take it to SPCA - especially pitbulls.
 SPCA kills pits upon arrival.
 Any lost/found pet must be scanned for chip - it's free at the vet, and post their pictures on your nextdoor.com and pawboost.com to reunite them with their owners.
 Make sure to microchip your pet and update your information so you can be notified if someone finds them.
 If you lose a pet, please notify your chip company so they can send out an alert to the vets and also stop anyone from changing the chip if they have been stolen and sold.

-If you need help with networking any animal, feel free to email the non-profit Next Samaritan with picture of the found/lost animal.
+If you need help with networking any animal, feel free to send a message to Save Some Soulswith picture of the found/lost animal.
 The volunteers will be happy to help you circulate the message.